oceanprotocol-archive/OEPs/6/README.md

 ### Describe the status of the job

+#### Request

-- send a HTTP GET request to https://service-endpoint/jobs/status/jobid
+- an HTTP GET request to https://service-endpoint/jobs/status/jobid

 #### Arguments